lfigueirasfdc/sfdclib/README.rst

 SFDClib_alt
 *******

+This project is a fork of rbauction/sfdclib, to include the ability to retrieve packaged metadata.

 SFDClib is a Salesforce.com Metadata API and Tooling API client built for Python 2.7, 3.3 and 3.4.

 Usage